microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 In order to use configuration profiles, the platform must include the above changes as well as include an XML file that contains the default values for the generic profile.
-If additional profiles are required, the platform must include XML csv delta files for each profile that are overrides on top of the generic profile.
+If additional profiles are required, the platform must include XML csv change files for each profile that are overrides on top of the generic profile.
 These are created through the [Config Editor UI tool](../../Tools/ConfigEditor.py) by choosing `Save Config Changes to Change File` or `Save Full Config to Change File` (more details in the [Configuration Files doc](../ConfigurationFiles/ConfigurationFiles.md)).
 This feature is still under development and